dionhaefner/FOWD/specification.md

 - a.
 Individual waves with a zero-crossing wave period >25s.
 - b.
 The rate of change of surface elevation exceeds the limit rate of change by a factor of 2.
 - c.
 Ten consecutive data points of the same value.
 - d.
-Any absolute crest or trough elevation is greater than 8 times the standard deviation of the 30-min water surface elevation.
+Any absolute crest or trough elevation is greater than 8 times the normalized median absolute deviation of the surface elevation.
 - e.
 Surface elevations are not equally spaced in time (but they may contain missing data).
 - f.
 The ratio of missing to valid data exceeds 5%.
 - g.
 Less than 100 individual recorded zero-crossings.